JohannesLichtenberger/master-thesis/README.md

-master-thesis
+master's-thesis
 =============

-Master Thesis - A Visual Analytics Approach for Comparing Tree-Structures.
+Master's Thesis - A Visual Analytics Approach for Comparing Tree-Structures.